notniknot/technical-observability-for-ml/README.md

 ## Setting up the example application

-We will train a linear classifier based on the newsgroups dataset.
+We will train a linear classifier based on the newsgroups dataset ('rec.autos', 'rec.motorcycles', 'rec.sport.baseball', 'rec.sport.hockey').
 BentoML acts as the serving framework as it automatically includes the demonstrated observability aspects.

-The example consist of the following directory structure:
+The example consists of the following directory structure:
 ```
 tecobsml-example
 ├── manifests